jtonglet/Demographics-PWS/README.md

 For privacy reasons, the Twitter data collected for the  paper's experiments cannot be shared online.
 We provide instead a small toy dataset with fictional accounts to test the functionalities of 3-step PWS.

 The following code snippet allows you to collect your own dataset.
-For this you will need your own bearer token provided by the Twitter Academic Research API.
+For this you will need your own bearer token provided by [Twitter](https://developer.twitter.com/en/products/twitter-api/academic-research).
-You need to define with valid timestamps the periods for which you want to retrieve the number of tweets defined by *tweet_per_period*.
-The periods are defined with the start_list and end_list.
+The number of tweet to retrieve per time period is defined by *tweet_per_period*.
+The periods are delimited by the start_list and end_list parameters, they need to be valid timestamps.
 The keyword parameter accepts any Twitter Full-Archive Search query.

 ```python